solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/_index.md

 JWTs are in use in various scenarios:

 - OpenID Connect's id_token is a JWT.
-The id_token is used to identify the End User (Resource Owner in the OIDC\OAuth terminology) and is usually sent by the client (phone app or web-browser) to the cloud back-end ("Resource Server" in the OIDC\OAuth terminology)
+The id_token is used to identify the End User (Resource Owner in the OIDC/OAuth terminology) and is usually sent by the client (phone app or web-browser) to the cloud back-end ("Resource Server" in the OIDC/OAuth terminology)
 - Kubernetes uses JWT as service accounts secrets within Pods.
 A program running in a Pod can use this JWT to authenticate with the Kuberenetes API server with the permissions of the service account.